on all US orders over $99.

 The Environmental Working Group found 50,000 US public water systems are contaminated with cancer-causing chemicals.
 If you want to see how contaminated yours is, go to their National Tap Water Database and enter your zip code for the report.

 Bottled water is no exception.
 According to Roy Speiser, PhD, Vice President of Clean Water Revival and an expert in water quality, 40% of bottled water is contaminated, and water packaged in plastic bottles contains xenoestrogens leached from the plastic, which cause hormone disruptions and are linked to prostate and breast cancer.
+We'll discuss the importance of clean water below.

 I’ve known Roy for about 25 years now, and he’s been helping people with health issues get good water quality for 40 years.
 I called him for his input on current water contamination issues and his extensive knowledge of water filtration.
 He had this to say: “Water quality issues are much more severe and toxic than they were 10 or 20 years ago.
 Four years ago, we started detecting pharmaceuticals, and there are new heavy metals and chemicals like chlorate from fertilizers in the water supply.